-- ◆ For a storage unit that contains only standalone drives, specify a number that is less than or equal to the number of drives that are in this storage unit. - For a robot, specify a number that is less than or equal to the number of drives that attach to the NetBackup media server for the storage unit.
+- ◆ For a storage unit that contains only standalone drives, specify a number that is less than or equal to the number of drives that are in this storage unit.
+NetBackup BusinesServer supports a maximum of two drives.
+For example, a robot with two drives or a standalone drive and a robot with a single drive. - ◆ For a robot, specify a number that is less than or equal to the number of drives that attach to the NetBackup media server for the storage unit.